-It must be remarked that the 3D-ACA is not applied on the whole matrix but on the matrix blocks defined by the block cluster trees.
+The 3D-ACA is not applied on the whole matrix but on the matrix blocks defined by the block cluster trees.
 Hence, each block can have a different rank $r$, \ie a different number of selected frequencies.
 For near-field interactions, the algorithm is straight forward.
-However, for far-field interactions, the question appears how the pivot element $H_{\ell}[i_{\ell}, j_{\ell}]$ can be found.
-In the FMM variant, the only entries to be considered are the M2L-operators and, hence, the maximum entry can be found.
-However, in the ACA variant, there is no clear answer how to determine the maximum entry in an approximated block of the $\mathcal{H}$-matrix.
-As discussed in~\cite{schanz24a}, an estimate based on a column- or row-wise consideration can be suggested.
+However, for far-field interactions, the question arises how the pivot element $H_{\ell}[i_{\ell}, j_{\ell}]$ can be found.
+In the FMM-based variant, the only relevant entries are the M2L-operators and, hence, a maximum entry can be found.
+However, in the ACA-based variant, there is no clear rule how to determine the maximum entry in an approximated block of the $\mathcal{H}$-matrix.
+In~\cite{schanz24a}, an estimate based on a column- or row-wise consideration is suggested.
 However, numerical tests have shown that these estimates are not sharp enough.
-Here, the respective matrix block is computed out of the low-rank representation, the pivot element is determined, and afterwards the dense block is discarded.
+Here, the respective matrix block is computed out of the low-rank representation, the pivot element is determined, and afterwards the dense block is discarded again.

-The stopping criterion requires a norm evaluation of $\mathcal{C}^{(\ell)}$.
-Assuming some monotonicity, the norm can be computed recursively, \ie